dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 11. Review the list of user account objects and confirm the test accounts have synchronized, as shown below.

-**Note:** It can take up to 15 minutes for the Active Directory objects to be synchronized to the Azure AD tenant.
+    >**Note**: It can take up to 15 minutes for the Active Directory objects to be synchronized to the Azure AD tenant.

 **What\'s New in the Spring 2020 Update?**